princomp/princomp.github.io/source/docs/about/dev_guide.md

 - [Make sure the fonts are embedded](https://support.microsoft.com/en-us/office/benefits-of-embedding-custom-fonts-cb3982aa-ea76-4323-b008-86670f222dbc),
 - Save and close the document.

-This was inspired by [this post](https://stackoverflow.com/a/70513063) but does not seem to work properly :-/
+This was inspired by [this post](https://stackoverflow.com/a/70513063) but does not seem to work properly.

 ### Updating odt template